I HAVE MOVED

 Text: 12 pt Garamond with display lines on title page up to 36 pt, hand-printed from magnesium plates, text set by Callum Johnston.
 Linocuts printed by the artist directly from the original blocks.
 Cover printed from one large linocut, into which the artist has hand-cut the titling.

 Paper: Fabriana Rosaspina, 220 gm

 16 pp., 140 mm x 330 mm

-One poem, ‘In this stilled air the turning trees’, with a linocut image hand-printed by the artist from the original block is available as a single print signed by artist and author, limited to 12 numbered copies only.
+One poem, ‘In this stilled air the turning trees’, with a linocut image hand-printed by the artist from the original block was printed as a single print signed by artist and author, limited to 12 numbered copies only.
 290 mm x 335 mm.

-A short story, 'Somavox', is now out in Best European Fiction 2015, edited by West Camel and published by The Dalkey Archive, a leading US publisher of European literature.
+'Somavox', in Best European Fiction 2015, edited by West Camel and published by The Dalkey Archive, a leading US publisher of European literature.